 AP sources: Love, Cavaliers finalize buyout as he eyes Miami

-The people spoke to The Associated Press on condition of anonymity because Love will still have to clear waivers before he can sign with a new team.
+The people spoke to The Associated Press on condition of anonymity because Love, who has been with Cleveland since 2014, must still clear waivers before he can sign with a new team.

-Other teams are expected to try to talk to Love, who is making $31.3 million this season, before he finalizes a decision, one of the people told the AP.
+Other teams are expected to bid for Love, who is making $31.3 million this season, before he finalizes a decision, one of the people told the AP.

-Love, 34, has been with Cleveland since 2014 and was the last remaining link to the 2016 team that won the NBA title and ended the city’s 52-year pro sports championship drought.
+Unhappy that he had been dropped from the Cavs’ rotation this season, the 34-year-old formally requested a buyout earlier this week.
+Love sat out Cleveland’s past 12 games before the Al-Star break and there was little indication his playing time would increase anytime soon.

+Love believes he can still play at a high level, and his postseason experience makes him attractive to any contenders.

 Miami created the flexibility to absorb at least one player in a buyout situation by trading away Dewayne Dedmon to San Antonio earlier this month in exchange for cash considerations.
 That essentially opened a roster spot for at least one move.

-Cleveland entered the break fourth in the Eastern Conference at 38-23.
+Cleveland, which entered the break fourth in the Eastern Conference at 38-23, may not want to see Love end up with the Heat, a potential playoff opponent.
 Miami is seventh in the East at 32-27, a half-game behind No. 6 New York.

+Love joined the Cavs after six seasons with the Timberwolves, who traded him to the Cavs for No. 1 overall pick Andrew Wiggins.

+Accustomed to being the only star in Minnesota, Love struggled to fit in with the Cavs while playing alongside LeBron James and Kyrie Irving.
+However, over time he began to blend in as Cleveland won four consecutive conference titles after James returned as a free agent.

 Withers reported from Cleveland.